“It’s when you fear

 “A little muscle, that’s all…now!”
 I spun around and pressed my shoulder hard against the tailgate.
 As she double clutched, I heaved, the squareback lurching forward just enough for me to slip and fall face down into a spot I’d shoveled in the snowpack.

 “Chains, Kenny,” Moon shouted, braking to keep the Volks from rolling back over me.

 “Give it a rest,” I sighed, looking up, beyond the car, that rolling mail truck—to the snow-sheathed Flatirons and buried palatial aeries rising above the foothills toward Flagstaff Summit.
-For a moment, I could see clear to the sunny green Arcady of Marin County.
+For a moment, I could see clear to Sausalito and the sunny green Arcady of Marin County.
 “Maybe wait out a little…”

 “Bullheaded?
 Who’s being bullheaded?!
 Not me…”

 “Whatever you say, Kenny.
 I’ll go fetch the mail.”